unraid/docs/docs/unraid-os/manual/additional-settings.md

 While Unraid is configured to work automatically, you may wish to further refine your setup by customizing your IP address, hostname, disk tunables, and other settings.
-This section goes over the various settings you can configure from the Unraid webGui.
+This section goes over the various settings you can configure from the Unraid WebGUI.
 All settings controls can be found under the _Settings_ tab on the Unraid task bar unless otherwise specified.